 17. Cotton Candy Mermaid

-No rule insists that mermaid tresses have to be blue, green, or yellow.
+No rule insists that mermaid tresses must be blue, green, or yellow.
 To achieve mermaid perfection, get inspired by sweet cotton candy colors that look like underwater flora.

 18. Rainbow Swirl

 It’s hard to say what’s better about this look.
 The pale primary colors are on-point, but the spiraled curls show off the streaks to their best effect.
 Notice how the roots are darker.
 Gorgeous, isn’t it?

 This shade of gray is a newer mermaid hair color, perhaps inspired by the flux of dark Gothic frappes and ice cream cones popping up to answer the current unicorn mania.
 It’s a little blue, a little lavender, and all spectacular.